 The first operation is called a {\em local move}.
 Defined by Condon, Heitsch, and Hoos (and in Definition \ref{definition: local moves}), local moves model unfolding an RNA strand and refolding it differently \cite{Hei}.
-Heitsch described key combinatorial statistics of the graph whose vertices are plane trees on $n$ edges and whose edges are local moves; Heitsch also showed how this graph is related to other important graphs like those with noncrossing partitions as vertices \cite{Hei}.
+Heitsch described key combinatorial statistics of the graph whose vertices are plane trees on $n$ edges and whose edges are local moves; she also showed how this graph is related to other important graphs like an analogous graph whose vertices are noncrossing partitions \cite{Hei}.

 The second operation comes from constructions of representations of the symmetric group $S_n$.
 One classical construction of representations of $S_n$ uses Young diagrams, which are staircase-shaped collections of boxes.
-The symmetric group acts naturally on the set of all fillings of a Young diagram with the integers $1,2,\ldots,n$ (without repeating numbers), just by permuting the numbers.
+The symmetric group acts naturally on the set of all fillings of a Young diagram with the integers $1,2,\ldots,n$ (without repeating numbers) just by permuting the numbers.
 It turns out that this action on filled Young diagrams gives rise to irreducible representations of $S_n$ (see, e.g. \cite{Ful97, Sag01} for more).

-It is natural to ask whether this symmetric group action can be modified to act on standard Young tableaux, which are filings so that both rows and columns increase---and which are known to index bases for the irreducible representations of $S_n$, as well as other quantities of combinatorial interest.
+We restrict our attention to ``standard" Young tableaux, which are fillings that increase along both rows and columns.
+These tableaux are known to index bases for the irreducible representations of $S_n$ as well as other quantities of combinatorial interest.
+It is therefore natural to ask whether the symmetric group can be modified to also act on standard Young tableaux.
 The answer is yes and no. In Section \ref{section: maps on tableaux} we define a collection of maps that act on standard Young tableaux and agree as much as possible with the action of the simple transpositions $(i,i+1)$ on arbitrary fillings of Young diagrams.
-More precisely, the map corresponding to the simple reflection $(i,i+1)$ simply exchanges $i$ and $i+1$ in the tableau $Y$ when this makes sense.
+More precisely, the map corresponding to the simple reflection $(i,i+1)$ simply exchanges $i$ and $i+1$ in the tableau when doing so makes sense.
 The maps do not induce a group action of $S_n$ because composition of functions does not agree with multiplication in $S_n$.
 Thus these maps cannot directly give information about $S_n$-representations.
-However the maps are involutions, as we confirm in Theorem \ref{theorem: involutions}.
+However the maps are involutions, as we confirm in Proposition \ref{proposition: involutions}.
 Moreover similar maps arise in other parts of combinatorial representation theory, including Vogan's generalized tau invariants \cite{Vog79, HRT}.